Loading Multiple Assets

 })

-If both models where instead loaded asynchronously, as shown earlier, and the wheels onLoad
+If both models where instead loaded asynchronously, as shown earlier, and the dependents onLoad

-callback happened to execute before the chassis onload
+callback happened to execute before the parents onload

 callback, then your program would crash and show an undefined error in the browsers JavaScript console.